tessgi/TessGiWebsite/content/pages/the-mission/operations.md

 A video illustrating the TESS survey strategy, along with the pathway to the spacecraft orbit, can be seen [here](http://www.youtube.com/watch?v=mpViVEO-ymc).

 <br/>
 <img class="img-responsive" style="max-width:67%;" src="images/mission/tess_2yearskycoverage.png">
 <br/>
 *Schematic showing observing baselines on the celestial sphere including sector overlap regions.
-The dashed black circle enclosing the Ecliptic pole shows the region where the JWST has continuous viewing capabilities.*
+The dashed black circle enclosing the Ecliptic pole shows the region where the JWST has continuous viewing capabilities.* *The pointings for Sectors 14 and 15 are planned to be shifted toward the North ecliptic pole by 31 degrees to minimize impacts of scattered light from the Earth and Moon.*

 ## Commissioning